Compound bow: Construction

-The photo on the right shows the axle attaching the limb to cam is mounted at the edge of the cam as opposed to the center.
 As the string is drawn the cam turns and imparts force to compress the limb.
 Initially, the archer has the 'short' side of the cam, with the leverage being a mechanical disadvantage.
 High energy input is therefore required.
 When near full draw is reached, the cam has turned to its full extent, the archer has gained mechanical advantage, and the least amount of force needs to be applied to the string to keep the limbs bent.
 This is known as "let off".
 The lower holding weight enables the archer to maintain the bow fully drawn and take more time to aim.
 This let-off enables the archer to accurately shoot a compound bow with a much higher peak draw weight than other bows (see below).

 However, there are some youth-oriented compound bows with low draw weights that have no let-off and have a maximum draw length deliberately set farther than the majority of young shooters would reach.
 This effectively makes the bow function very similar to a recurve, with the draw length determined by the shooter's preferred anchor point.
 This removes the necessity to adjust the bow draw length or use a different bow for different shooters (or to change bows as the shooter gets older).
 An example of this type of bow is the Genesis, which is standard equipment in the U.S. National Archery in the Schools Program.